 Zipperposition can also output graphic proofs using graphviz.
-Some tools to perform type inference and clausification for typed formulas are also provided, as well as a separate library for dealing with terms and formulas [25].
+Some tools to perform type inference and clausification for typed formulas are also provided, as well as a separate library for dealing with terms and formulas 16.

 The prover is expected to perform well on THF, about as well as last year's version.
-We expect to beat E. In the SLH division, we expect respectable performance, but E will probably win.
+We expect to beat E.